Octanas/Reactive-Wall-Following-Robot/README.md

 ### Add this workspace to `ROS_PACKAGE_PATH` environment variable

-First of all, make sure that you've sourced the `setup.sh` of this workspace, running the following command from the project's root:
+First of all, make sure that you've sourced the `setup.bash` of this workspace, running the following command from the project's root:

 ```
 source ./catkin_ws/devel/setup.bash